Ammack/Sales-App/README.md

 Welcome to the Sales Analysis App your go-to tool for gaining valuable insights into your sales data!
 Whether you're a business owner, sales manager, or analyst, this app empowers you to make informed decisions, optimize strategies, and drive business growth.

+Video Demo of the Sales App: [Video Demo](https://youtu.be/UHZhw9GVo2E)

 Key Features:
 1. Data Upload:
 Effortlessly upload your sales data in CSV format using the sidebar.